Daivasmara/tokenprice/README.md

 tokenprice fetch [-t <args>] [-c <args>]
 ```

-### Set Up API key
+### Setting Up API key
-In order to fetch from [Nomics](https://nomics.com) API, you need to get your own API key first, which could easily be done by following this [instructions](https://p.nomics.com/pricing#free-plan), just input some forms and you'll receive an email with your API key. _Yay!_
+In order for this app to be able to fetch from [Nomics](https://nomics.com) API, you need to get your own API key first, which could easily be done by following this [instructions](https://p.nomics.com/pricing#free-plan), just input some forms and you'll soon receive an email with your API key. _Yay!_

 Now copy your API key, and do:
 ```sh